Sunday January 26, 1997

 Dry your eyes la

 Returning to a job after two weeks off is usually difficult, not least when your work colleagues & managers have thumbed their collective noses at your abilities & made it clear your presence is no longer welcome.
 No matter.
 I floated into work the following day.
 The first thing my new boss did after shaking my hand was congratulate me on the epic events of the previous day.
 Adam was a Geordie & consequently a fan of the Toon.
+No distance between us was required after all.
 He only stayed a year or so, but we worked well together & I can’t remember a single cross word being exchanged between us during this time, though his partner objected to my polishing off a full bag of chocolate footballs she had left in our office for him prior to luring him away for an extremely long coffee break.
 Like Sparky, Gianfranco & Luca I saw the chance & took it.
 No big deal anyway, there was never a chance that the sandpaper & ball weights would come out.